jamiedraws/SASS/Layout.md

 # Layout

 A layout aims to address a large array of elements in a large space.
-It shares similar priviledges with the *component* and it shares the similar idea that it can stand alone as an entity.
+It shares the same anatomy and the same priviledges as the *component* and it shares the similar idea that it can stand alone as an entity.
 However; what makes a layout different from a component is that the *layout* can provide *slots* where *components* could be introduced into the user-interface.

 ## Blueprint